greg-raven/Impeachment-Chronicles/_posts/2022-03-24-while-in-brussels-joe-biden-attacks-donald-trump-by-repeating-the-very-fine-people-lie-saying-that-was-the-moment-he-decided-to-run-for-president.md

 ---
-title: 'While in Brussels, Joe Biden attacks Donald Trump by repeating the ‘very fine people’ lie, saying that was the moment he decided to run for president.'
+title: 'While in Brussels, Joe Biden attacks Donald Trump by repeating the 'very fine people' lie, saying that was the moment he decided to run for president.'
 layout: post
 author:
 - Townhall.com